The Chronology of Revelation

 power of lawlessness

 The archangel Michael presently protects Israel, for the most part, from enemies (both natural and supernatural) who would like to do that nation harm.
 In that sense, Michael restrains Satan and his angels from being successful in utterly annihilating Israel (in particular, Jews).
 Satan would like to destroy Israel and all Jews, because Israel is God’s chosen nation and the Jews are God’s chosen people.
-At the midpoint of the 70th Week, Michael will be in charge of casting Satan and his angels out of heaven and onto the earth.
+In the middle of the 70th Week, Michael will be in charge of casting Satan and his angels out of heaven and onto the earth.
 Then Michael will be “taken out of the way” and will “step aside” (amad) from protecting Israel against the satanic forces of evil.

 At that time, “the woman” (a remnant of Jewish Israelites) will flee to a mountain-desert area (Matthew 24:16; Revelation 12:6) for protection.
 “The dragon” (Satan) will pursue and try to overtake her (the fleeing Israelites), but this remnant of Israelites will escape—enraging the dragon and causing him to go off to “make war” against those (orthodox Jews) who “obey God’s commandments” and those (Messianic Jews and Christians) who “hold to the testimony of Jesus” (12:13-17).